 Somatic Processing is a body centered technique used for the release of trauma-bound energy (trauma is loosely defined as stress, overwhelm, or hypervigilance) within the nervous system during a fight/flight/freeze response.
 By completing the fight, flight or freeze response the nervous system regains its capacity to self-regulate resulting in reduction or disappearance of symptoms.

 Trauma is loosely defined as a response to ANY EVENT that triggers a sense of overwhelm, stress or hypervigilance in the nervous system; too much, too fast.
 Overwhelm elicits a fight, flight or freeze response.
 Examples include:

 What are symptoms of unresolved Trauma?

 Overwhelmed response creates a highly charged state in the body.
-Because of our rational mind, we inhibit the ability of the body to complete an event to its fullest expression.
+Because of our rational mind, many of us inhibit or shut down our ability to complete a stress cycle.
 As a result, the body holds onto the trauma bound energy by compressing it.
 Physical symptoms are the result of trauma bound energy:

 How does Somatic Processing work?